SumanthRH/tokenization/2-bpe/README.md

 - [Next Chapter](#next-chapter)

 <!-- tocstop -->

+# Agenda
+In this chapter, we take a closer look at the Byte-Pair Encoding tokenization algorithm.
+We'll also go over a minimal implementation for training a BPE model.

 # Byte-Pair Encoding
 Byte-Pair Encoding (BPE) is perhaps the most popular tokenization algorithm right now, used by GPT, OPT, BLOOM, Llama, Falcon, etc. Byte-pair encoding/ digram coding is a _compression algorithm_ that comes from information theory, and was first proposed in 1994 (Web archive).
 The original BPE algorithm  iteratively replaces the most frequent pair of bytes in a sequence with a single, unused byte.
 (In the sense that a sequence which only contains bytes 00000000, 00000001 and 00000010 might get compressed by using bytes like 00000011).
 [Sennrich et al.](https://arxiv.org/abs/1508.07909) proposed to use BPE for tokenization, where you apply the algorithm to merge characters/ character sequences.
 Their work is now considered to be a breakthrough moment for subword tokenization, quoting Mielke _et al_.